SONG: Self-Organizing Neural Graphs: Theoretical analysis

-In our theoretical results, we consider SONG as the probabilistic model over trajectories.
+Let us consider SONG as the probabilistic model over trajectories.
 A trajectory of length $N$, starting at the root of \sbdg{} $G$, is defined as $T=(u_{i_t})_{t=1..N}$ with binary decision $d_t \in \{0,1\}, i_t \in I$, where $I$ denotes the set of node indexes.
 Thus, our trajectory starts at the root ($i_0=0$) and successively passes through nodes $u_{i_{t_1}},\ldots,u_{i_{t_N}}$.
 The position of trajectory after time $t$ is defined as $T(t)=u_{i_t}$ and the probability of trajectory $T$ is defined as

 Then the probability of reaching leaf $l$ after $N$ steps with a random trajectory $T$ equals $ \prob{T(N)=l \, | \, T \sim G}, $ where $T \sim G$ denotes that we sample trajectories with respect to distribution given by $\prob{\cdot; G}$.